CSR Tools

 Positive effects of the CSRD Omnibus

-• Less bureaucracy for SMEs: Companies with fewer than 1000 employees may be exempt from the reporting obligation, and the reduction in data points by 25 % reduces the data collection effort.
+• Less bureaucracy: Companies with fewer than 1,000 employees may be exempt from the reporting obligation, and the significant reduction in data points lowers the data collection effort.

 • More time for implementation: The deadlines for sustainability reporting will be extended by two years, giving companies more scope to implement new processes.

-• Lower costs for external audits: The requirement for “reasonable assurance” no longer applies, meaning that companies can continue to work with less costly audit procedures or companies reporting voluntarily are not subject to an audit requirement.
+• Lower costs for external audits: The requirement for "Reasonable Assurance" no longer applies, meaning that companies can continue to work with less costly audit procedures.

-• Less burden from the value chain: Limiting the trickle-down effect prevents smaller suppliers from being unnecessarily overloaded with reporting requirements.
+• Less burden from the value chain: The value-chain cap prevents smaller suppliers from being unnecessarily overloaded with reporting requirements.

 Challenges posed by the CSRD Omnibus for companies

-• Unclear national implementation: Germany has not yet transposed the CSRD implementation into national law.
-It also remains to be seen whether and by when the CSRD omnibus proposal will be implemented at both EU and local level.
-Companies must therefore keep a close eye on which national regulations are introduced.
+• Unclear national implementation: Germany has not yet transposed the CSRD into national law.
+Companies must keep a close eye on which national regulations are introduced.

 • Criticism from stakeholders: Some companies could come under pressure to voluntarily disclose sustainability-related data in order to maintain transparency and credibility.